-Exhortation 3- Attend fewer Bible studies.
-Some of us have been Christians for 20-30 years and we are still being equipped.
-Attend one less Bible study (and it shouldn't be your church that you drop, but the one you attend somewhere else or BSF) and give that time to loving our neighbors.
+Exhortation 3- Don't attend too many Bible studies.
+Attend one less Bible study (and it shouldn't be your church that you drop, but the one you attend somewhere else) and give that time to loving our neighbors.

 It's time to put our learning into practice!

 It's time to cross the road and do something.

 The time has come to bandage wounds, pour out oil and pour out wine on people's hurts.

-Time to put someone in our car and drive them somewhere.
 Time to spend our time and money on loving our neighbors and those we know who are without Christ.

-Oh yes, please BEHOLD God, be a beaver for the Bible...chew and chew the Word but then.....build something!
+Oh yes, please BEHOLD God, be a beaver for the Bible...chew and chew the Word and BELONG deeply to the churchbut then.....build something!
 Do something!
-Be Sent.
+BE SENT.